Parent review: Elderflower Fields 2019

 Plenty of toilets, heated showers, free drinking water access and washing up facilities available in the camping area.

-Glamping options available including tipis, bell tents and retro 70’s tents.
+Glamping options available including tipis and bell tents.

 Information and to buy tickets:

 Elderflower Fields Festival is on Twitter, Facebook and Instagram.